 We are a "smaller reporting company" under Rule 405 of the Securities Act of 1933, as amended.
 As a result, we have elected to comply with the reduced disclosure requirements applicable to smaller reporting companies in accordance with Securities and Exchange Commission rules.
-Our named executive officers during the fiscal year ended December 31, 2022 were Brian M. Strem, Ph.D., our President and Chief Executive Officer, Eric J. Daniels, MD, MBA, our Chief Development Officer, Melissa Tosca, our Executive Vice President of Finance, Stephen From, our former Executive Chairman, and Sarah Romano, our former Chief Financial Officer.
-Dr. Strem was appointed as President and Chief Executive Officer on July 23, 2021.
+Our named executive officers during the fiscal year ended December 31, 2022 were Brian M. Strem, Ph.D., our President and Chief Executive Officer, Eric J. Daniels, MD, MBA, our Chief Development Officer, Melissa Tosca, our Executive Vice President of Finance, Stephen From, our former Executive Officer on July 23, 2021.
 Melissa Tosca was appointed as Executive Vice President of Finance effective as of September 13, 2022.
 Stephen From was appointed as the Executive Chairman of our board of directors effective February 1, 2021, and had served as President and Chief Executive Officer prior to that date.
 Mr. From ceased serving as our Executive Chairman effective as of January 31, 2022.
 Sarah Romano resigned as our Chief Financial Officer effective as of February 25, 2022.